srcejon/gs232_star_tracker/README.md

 * `--ra decimal_hours`           - J2000 Right Ascension of star to track.
 * `--dec decimal_hours`          - J2000 Declination of star to track.
 * `--latitude decimal_degress`   - Latitude of rotator.
 Default is 51.507572 (for London).
-* `--longitude decimal_degress`  - Longitute of rotator.
+* `--longitude decimal_degress`  - Longitude of rotator.
 Default is -0.127772.
 * `--update seconds`             - Update interval of rotator in seconds.
 Default is 5.
 * `--serial-port device`         - Serial-port device name to use for connection to rotator.
 Default is /dev/ttyS0.
 * `--ip-port port_number`        - TCP/IP port number to listen for connections from Stellarium on.
 Default is 10001.